TL;DR Answer Box

 - Reach a point where your investments cover your living expenses

-It all stems from the belief that every dollar you spend is time traded from your life.
+It stems from the belief that every dollar you spend is time traded from your life.
 The more money you keep and grow, the faster you reclaim that time.

 The Core Principles Behind FIRE

-1. High Savings Rate
+1) High Savings Rate

 FIRE followers often save 50–75% of their income.
-While that may not be realistic for everyone, the takeaway is clear:
+While that may not be realistic for everyone, the takeaway is clear: the more you save, the faster you reach financial independence.

-2. Smart, Low-Cost Investing
+2) Smart, Low-Cost Investing

-Most FIRE enthusiasts use simple, scalable investment strategies:
+Most FIRE enthusiasts use simple, scalable strategies:

 - Low-cost index funds (e.g., S&P 500 ETFs)